cetusfinance/cetusfinance.github.io/_pages/2016-11-23-Part-3-Pipelines-OpenSsl.md

 Some of these methods have no return value, so I can only guess they never fail?
 The first two loads the various error strings which really only helps with debugging and could probably be removed in a full production build.
 Next we tell the crypto library to load all of the cipher algos and finally we can call Init on the Ssl library.

-One interesting thing to note is that OpenSsl is actually to libraries, one contains code for the Bio, crypto algos, Certificates and so on.
-The other actually contains the code for
+One interesting thing to note is that OpenSsl is actually two libraries, one contains code for the Bio, crypto algos, Certificates and so on.
+The other contains the code for
 Ssl/Tls, the protocol management and various options.
 Which is also not very different from how SSPI and works.
-The actual Cryptography part is done by another library completely.
+The actual Cryptography part is done by another library completely (Crypto Next Generation or CNG).

 Now the library has been initialized we can create our context, there is a different methods for client and server